FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 - 1/2 cup white vinegar

 The key to this recipe is that if you choose to use dishwashing detergent, it MUST be non-toxic.
 Some dish soaps are common in many homes, and they have been used to clean animals affected by oil spills in the past.
-Therefore, many think they are safe for use in a homemade dog shampoo.
+Therefore, many think they are safe for use in a homemade shampoo for dogs.
 While they are safe in that regard, some DO contain sulfates.
 So, before throwing your favorite dish soap in the mixture, make sure to read the ingredients list.
-There ARE non-toxic dish soaps available at your local market or via the Internet, so be sure the dish soap you choose does not contain chemicals, or you’re defeating the purpose of making your own dog shampoo.
+There ARE non-toxic dish soaps available at your local market or via the Internet, so be sure the dish soap you choose does not contain chemicals, or you’re defeating the purpose of making homemade dog shampoo.

 Some pet parents may question using white vinegar, but it is a great cleanser as well as a natural one.
 Plus, white vinegar will naturally rid your dog’s fur of smells.